project-flexos/asplos22-ae/README.md

 required to run Virtual Machine (VM) images.

-Many of these benchmarks are highly latency-sensitive, and a change in a few cycles might create significant disrepancies with the paper's results.
+Many of these benchmarks are highly latency-sensitive, and a change in a few cycles might create significant discrepancies with the paper's results.
 Although not strictly necessary, we therefore recommend a careful setup of the system to reproduce the results.
-Section 3.2 gives a few advice on this matter.
+Section 3.2 gives advice on this matter.

 ### 3.1.
 Hardware & Software Dependencies